 - ①Irregular changes in thermal expansion.
 Fused zirconium corundum bricks are characterized by stable and dense organization and strong resistance to glass liquid erosion.
 The thermal expansion curve of the brick containing 31%, and 33% ZrO2 has abnormal expansion between 900 and 1200 °C.

 - Electrical insulation.
-Fused zirconium corundum bricks have good electrical insulation and decrease with the increased temperature.
+Fused zirconium corundum bricks have good electrical insulation and decrease with increased temperature.
 Fused zirconium corundum bricks can be used for electrode bricks in the production of soda lime glass melting furnaces.

 - Thermal conductivity.
 The thermal conductivity of fused zirconium corundum brick is twice that of clay brick.
 Therefore, when making pool wall bricks, the cooling air volume required near the liquid level should be twice as large as when clay bricks are used as pool walls.